apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ---
-title: "Customizing neovim for markdown blog post - Mastering Vim 2"
+title: "Customizing Vim for markdown blog post - Mastering Vim 2"
-description: "Some tips on how to make vim a better tool for every blog writer.
-Vim is a really powerful tool that will helps you write posts faster than anything.
+description: "Some tips on how to make Vim a better tool for every blog writer.
+Vim is a really powerful tool that will help you write posts faster than anything.
 Thesaurus?
 Check.
 Spellchecking?
 Check."
-date: 2020-10-05T10:31:11+02:00
+date: 2020-10-07T10:31:11+02:00
 slug: ""
 tags: ["vim"]
 categories: ["Vim Adventure"]